 In preparing the financial statements, management is responsible for assessing the Branch's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Branch or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the Branch's financial reporting process.
+Those charged with governance responsible for overseeing the Branch's financial reporting process.